-Consumers often complain to the FCC about call-in radio programs.
-They most often object to the subject matter being discussed, or the accuracy or fairness of the commentary.
-Consumers also complain that their calls have been limited or barred by the station, or that program hosts are biased, insufficiently informed and/or discourteous.
+Consumers often complain to the FCC about call-in radio programs, usually regarding the subject matter being discussed or the perceived biases of the commentary.
 Many consumers also complain that the nature of the material being broadcast, like radio stunts or "shock jock" programs, is obscene, indecent, profane or otherwise offensive.

 Broadcasters' programming responsibilities

 Broadcasters are responsible for deciding what their stations present to the public, and their programming is expected to inform audiences on local issues.
 However, "call-in" programs are not required to discuss community issues, and broadcasters are not obligated to give any individual an opportunity to participate in a broadcast (with certain exceptions involving candidates for public office.)

 Broadcasters are expected to be aware of the important local issues in the communities that their stations serve, and to offer programming that will inform their audiences about these issues.
 The selection of issues and the kinds of programming offered are the broadcasters' responsibility.
 "Call-in" programs are not required to be used to discuss community issues.

 Broadcasters are not obligated to give any particular individual an opportunity to participate in a broadcast unless the broadcast involves a candidate for public office.
 In general, broadcasters have wide discretion in choosing their programming.